secretstartups/handbook/job-families/finance/general-ledger-accounting/index.html.md

 * Assist with accurate and timely month end close by preparing various journal entries and account reconciliations for cash, prepaids, accruals, inter-company, fixed assets payroll, and other various accounts.
 * Assit with proper accounting policies and principles are followed in accordance with GAAP
-* Begin to learn flux analysis for month end that summarizes and tells the "story" of the activity.
 * Posting and processing journal entries to ensure all business transactions are recorded
-* Understand the activity for 1 of the 5 areas of the company organization (Marketing, G&A, R&D, Sales, COS) and the related month end accounting processes.
 * Assist with compliance of Sarbanes-Oxley Section 404 key controls in the financial areas of responsibility, as applicable.
-* Assist with reviewing of expenses, payroll records etc. as assigned
+* Assist with reviewing of cash, expenses, payroll records etc. as assigned
-* Reconciles the general ledger accounts monthly
+* Reconciles assigned balance sheet accounts monthly
 * Work with and support the accounting team in day-to-day activities, special projects, and workflow process improvements.
 * Assist senior accountants in the preparation of monthly/yearly closings
 * Assist with other accounting projects